 See Video Tours of our past Haunted Houses!

-This year is the 40th anniversary of the Hollis Haunted House, which has been a tradition since 1977.
-Each year, close to 1000 people go through, and everyone has a great time!
-Each year we try to outdo the previous year.
-The Hollis Haunted House occurs on one evening per year, on a Saturday shortly before Halloween.
+This year is the 45th anniversary of the Hollis Haunted House, which has been a tradition since 1977.
+Each year, 600-900 people go through, and everyone has a great time!
+The Haunted House occurs on one evening per year, on a Saturday shortly before Halloween.
 More than 100 parents, community volunteers, and high school students build a complete and elaborate Haunted House inside the school starting on a Friday evening, and continuing into Saturday.
 That Saturday, late in the afternoon, the Haunted House opens its doors to frighten and entertain its patrons.
 The primary target audience is elementary, middle school, and high school students, but anyone from the community is welcome to attend (and they do)!

 The Halloween Fun Fair takes place on the same afternoon and evening as the Haunted House, but ends before the Haunted House ends.
 The Fun Fair is great Halloween-themed fun for younger children, typically kindergarten through 3rd grade.
 Please see the Fun Fair page for more information on that event.

-Net proceeds from both events benefit Hollis Elementary School student enrichment programs presented by the Parent-Teacher Association (PTA).
+Net proceeds from both events benefit Hollis Elementary School student enrichment programs presented by the Hollis Elementary Parent Teacher Association (HEPTA).

 "Lights On" and "Lights Off."
 At the Hollis Haunted House, ghoulish ushers lead people through the Haunted House in small groups.
 The Haunted House is fairly scary, and enjoyed by older children, teens, and adults.
 It is not recommended for children under 9 years of age.
 However, the first few hours of the Haunted House are the very popular "Lights On," where the lights are on, the characters are friendly, and no scary masks are used.
 While still (unintentionally) scary for very young children, "Lights On" is enjoyed by kids ages 7-8, and also by children 9+ who are a bit intimidated by the scariness of the normal Haunted House or who want to "try it out."
 Following the "Lights On" hours, the Haunted House re-opens with "Lights Off," its normal evening presentation, for children and adults ages 9 and older.
 Many children go through once with "Lights On" so they know what to expect, and then come back a short while later to go through with "Lights Off" to enjoy the full experience.